Strand 1 – Access To Facilities Trial

 What will I need to deliver?

 1. A short report which discusses the challenges and successes met by all members of the pilot and any lessons learned.
 We want to hear what went well, what issues arose and how they might be overcome.
+To be submitted to enquiries@phenomuk.org.

 2. For those projects that aim to develop equipment, placing the design/software in an online repository.
 A publication would be ideal, but PhenomUK is not currently able to fund publication charges.